bramses/bramses-highly-opinionated-vault-2023/README.md

 Noon (wake up -- *I'm a night owl and a degenerate*) 🤷

-## Special Case: Staurday or Sunday
+## Special Case: Saturday or Sunday

 Reflection is a critical component to the value of this vault, and so one day a week **must** be carved out to do reflection.
 This shouldn't take more than thirty minutes or so, but it does need to happen once a week, so choose what works best for you.